 Keep in mind some banks and credit unions apply cut-off times, which dictate the end of the day.
 So, if you deposit after the cut-off time, you may have to wait an extra business day before accessing the deposit.

 Also, other types of deposits have different processing time.
-For example, wire transfers, and ACH deposits may take between one and five business days to process.
+For example, wire transfers and ACH deposits can usually take a couple of days to process but may take longer in some situations.

 Here are a few reasons why it can take longer for your deposit to process: